 There are only a few restaurants on Makemo.

 We ate at one simply called “Makemo” multiple times.
-When we were there, they were open from 5:00 to 10:00 p.m. daily.
+When we were here, they were open from 5:00 to 10:00 p.m. daily.

 They’re located here:

-Makemo has a small airport (built originally for military purposes; now civilian) with flights connecting from Tahiti.
-Air Tahiti offers regular flights there, although they may not be daily, so check the schedule well in advance.
+Makemo has a small airport (originally built for military purposes; now civilian) with flights connecting to Tahiti.
+Air Tahiti offers regular flights here, although they may not be daily, so check the schedule well in advance.

 Apparently, the flight is spectacular, offering aerial views of the mosaic of atolls scattered across the ocean.